VTimofeenko/conventional-commit-helper/README.md

 - Scopes: no way to disable scope search in history (to be done)
 - Scopes: no way to hide scopes from suggestions (to be done)
-- Scopes: search through history is done every time, so the performance will be slow on long git histories with lots of changes and commits (to be improved through caching)
 - Configuration: no global config file (to be done)
 - Configuration: no support for alternative config location, so the config needs to be checked in or added to gitignore/exclude (to be done)